 This isn’t Keith Moon driving his limo into a hotel pool.

-This isn’t a bunch of corpses being exhumed from Detroit cemeteries
+This isn’t corpses being exhumed from Detroit cemeteries

-by white people who are too afraid to go into the city.
+by white people too afraid to go into the city.

 This is the grit and elbow-grease of your foremothers.

-The nights you stayed up listening to Bad Religion records.
+The nights you stayed up listening to Bad Religion.

 This is Cassius Clay throwing his gold medal in the Ohio River,